Resources & Links

 National Alliance on Mental Illness

 This grass-roots self help organization's mission is: "Informing, educating and supporting people with mental illness and their families."
+They offer wonderful resources for family members, including online and in-person support groups

 National Mental Health Consumers Self Help Clearinghouse